xaur/decred-news/econews/process.md

 - **Publishing**: Review/polish the story and publish it in the publication *targets* we maintain (currently Matrix and Discord, to be extended).

-## Discovering and mapping stories
+## Discovery

+### What is notable

 First let's establish **what is notable** for reporting in #econews and what do we hunt for:

 - New releases of Decred software
 - Network upgrades
-- Network services added/lost/upgraded/changed/incidents (APIs, VSPs, mining pools, LN hubs, Politeia, etc.)
+- Network services added/lost/upgraded/changed/incidents
+  - APIs, VSPs, mining pools, LN hubs, Politeia, etc.
-- 3rd party financial services listing or delisting DCR (exchanges, wallets, payment processors)
+- 3rd party financial services listing or delisting DCR
+  - exchanges, wallets, payment processors
-- Notable news about 3rd party exchanges or wallets that support DCR (security incidents, services added/removed/changed, regulation stuff)
+- Notable news about 3rd party exchanges or wallets that support DCR
+  - security incidents, services added/removed/changed, regulation stuff
 - Gained/lost merchants accepting DCR
-- Notable users of Decred services (e.g. timestamping adoption)
+- Notable users of Decred services
+  - e.g. timestamping adoption
 - Gained/lost investors
 - Community effots to integrate Decred (monthly)

 Read ~2 recent months of #ecosystem chat room to see real examples of what is being reported on.

-Now here are the **sources** we scan for ecosystem news:
+### Sources

+All sources will be listed in the `Econews Sources` chat room in Matrix.
+Please react to those messages with your emoji to share your scanning progress with the others.

+Current list of sources:

 - [@decredproject](https://twitter.com/decredproject) announcements
 - [decred-binaries releases](https://github.com/decred/decred-binaries/releases)